Cheniere expects gradual rise in LNG demand with COVID-19 vaccine rollout

 Analysts had on average estimated a profit of 71 cents, according to IBES data from Refinitiv.

-Reporting by Arundhati Sarkar in Bengaluru; Editing by Shounak Dasgupta and Shinjini Ganguli
+Reporting by Arundhati Sarkar in Bengaluru; additional reporting by Scott DiSavino in New York; Editing by Shounak Dasgupta, Shinjini Ganguli and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.